AlfrescoArchive/alfresco-support-tools/readme.md

 * Marco Mancuso for his help on the development and adapting it to Maven standards.
 * Jamie Allison for his code review, "polish" and improvements.
 * Will Abson for his useful advice.
 * The Smoothie Charts creators: http:smoothiecharts.org/ the library from which was quite useful and fun to use
+* Rich McKnight for his JMX persisted values contribution to find on an easier mode what is overriden from the db.
+* Craig Tan for his code fixing.

 ## Version history